-also completely fails for higher dimensional systems where we have both stable and unstable directions.
-Inverse iteration will exchange these, but we will still be left with both stable and unstable directions.
-The best strategy is to directly attack the problem of finding solutions of $f^T(x) = x$.
+also completely fails for higher dimensional systems when one encounters both stable and unstable directions.
+Inverse iteration will exchange them, but we will still be left with both stable and unstable directions.
+The best strategy is to directly attack the problem of finding solutions of the periodic orbit condition $f^{T}(x) = x$.